 - > Classification: Natural.
-As a major tract of tideflat, this unit has been classified natural in order to preserve the natural resources of the unit. - > Resource Capability.
+Management Unit 9 has large tideflats with various water depths (shallow intertidal areas, deeper intertidal areas, and subtidal channels) and some variation of substrate (sand, mud, unconsolidated substrate) that naturally support a variety of organisms beneficial to the estuary.
+As a major tract of tideflat, tThis unit has been classified natural in order to preserve the area's natural resources, including eelgrass and clam beds. of the unit. - > Resource Capability.
 Management Unit 9 is a highly sensitive area with resource values of major importance to the estuarine ecosystem.
 In order to maintain resource values, alterations in this unit shall be kept to a minimum.
 Minor alterations which result in temporary disturbances (e.g., limited dredging for submerged crossings) are consistent with resource values in this area; other more permanent alterations will be reviewed individually. - > Management Objective.
-Management Unit 9 shall be managed to preserve and protect natural resources and values. - > Special Policies.
+Management Unit 9 shall be managed to preserve and protect natural resources and values.
+This includes protecting ecologically-beneficial organisms to preserve the biological resources and, where possible, enhance the biological capabilities of the unit.
+Beneficial biological resources include submerged aquatic vegetation, fish and crab spawning and nursery areas, natural clam beds, and compatible shellfish aquaculture. - > Special Policies.
 Limited maintenance dredging and other maintenance activities may be permitted for the maintenance of the existing boat ramp in Management Unit 9.
 Expansion of this use or establishment of new marina uses is not permitted.